LES School News

 Reminders:

-Last call for students from class is 14:15 due to EOD movement.
 Last time to change after school travel plans is 13:00.
 Please email: LandstuhlEMS.attendance@eu.dodea.edu.

 Dates to Remember: